-Tokushima Ramen “徳島ラーメン”, a traditional food in Japan, became a hit when it was featured in Shin-Yokohama Ramen Museum back in 1999.
-It was first known as “Chinese Soba” or “Chuka Soba”.
-Obviously, the name Tokushima Ramen was soon derived due to its place of origin – Tokushima Prefecture.
-It is commonly believed that it originated in the streets of Tokushima.
-Street stalls were selling Chinese Soba at night and were passed on to generations that resulted to transition and development of the dish.
+Tokushima Ramen “徳島ラーメン”, a traditional Japanese food, gained popularity after its feature in the Shin-Yokohama Ramen Museum in 1999.
+People initially knew it as “Chinese Soba” or “Chuka Soba”.
+Naturally, its place of origin – Tokushima Prefecture – led to its current name, Tokushima Ramen.
+Common belief holds that it started in the streets of Tokushima.
+Street stalls sold Chinese Soba at night, and this tradition passed down through generations, leading to its transition and development.

 History of Tokushima Ramen

-Chinese Soba stalls started opening in 1930s.
-White Tokushima ramen was developed in the center of Tokushima City and Komatsushima City in the mid 1940s.
-Around 1960s when brown style Tokushima Ramen was established and became popular.
-It was during this time when toppings such as pork ribs and raw eggs became famous too.
-The gateway to the nationwide popularity of Tokushima Ramen was when it was featured in Shin-Yokohama Ramen Museum in 1999.
-The brand “Inotani” exhibited this in the said museum and therefore, became one of the most popular shops that serve Tokushima Ramen.
+Chinese Soba stalls began to appear in the 1930s.
+Developers created White Tokushima ramen in the center of Tokushima City and Komatsushima City in the mid-1940s.
+The brown style of Tokushima Ramen emerged and gained popularity around the 1960s.
+During this time, toppings such as pork ribs and raw eggs also gained fame.
+The Shin-Yokohama Ramen Museum’s feature of Tokushima Ramen in 1999 opened the gateway to its nationwide popularity.
+The brand “Inotani” showcased this in the museum, making it one of the most popular shops that serve Tokushima Ramen.